bpugh/til/html/disabled-buttons-bad-accessibility.md

 # Disabled buttons are bad for accessibility

-#til that disabled buttons are potentially bad for accessibility.
+Today I learned that disabled buttons are potentially bad for accessibility.

 I realized long ago that disabled buttons can be bad for UX but I just saw Chris Ferdinandi's post [Don't Disable Buttons](https://gomakethings.com/dont-disable-buttons/), and learned that disabled buttons aren't focusable which means they don't work well with screen readers or navigating with the keyboard.